Fundamentals of UART Communication

 Fundamentals of UART communication

 UART defines a set of rules for this exchange, making it simple and reliable for device-to-device communication.
-For more advanced systems, USART (Universal Synchronous-Asynchronous Receiver/Transmitter) builds on UART’s features.
+It is the reason, UART is ideal for long-distance, low-speed, point-to-point communication such as:

 USART supports both asynchronous communication (like UART) and synchronous communication, which uses a shared clock.
 It also handles protocols such as LIN (Local Interconnect Network), smartcard protocols, and IrDA (Infrared Data Association).
 These enhancements make USART suitable for more complex embedded applications.

-In UART/USART devices exchange data in the form of frames.
+In UART/USART devices, data is exchanged in the form of frames.
 Each frame contains bits sent sequentially, and the receiving device reassembles them into complete bytes.
+Will see it in detail in the section below of this article.

 UART frame format: